-2020 Census: Freeborn County's population declines — but remains above 30,000 - Albert Lea Tribune
+Albert Lea population highest in more than 30 years; county sees slight dip - Albert Lea Tribune

 People who identified as two or more races increased from 518 in 2000 to 1,857 in 2020.

+Jensen said there was a big push locally when the census was taking place to make sure everyone in the community was accurately counted, and he was pleased to see the response from the diverse populations in the community.
+He noted there is a consensus that one of the only ways to grow outstate rural counties is through immigration.
+These people also help supply much needed workforce for area businesses, as well, he said.

-Check back to the Tribune for more information as it becomes available, including reactions from local leaders.
+Check back to the Tribune for more information as it becomes available.

 Man arrested after reportedly breaking into garage, fleeing police in Albert Lea